haiwera-silk-cd/magento-devdocs/guides/v2.1/marketplace/eqp/files.md

 * The body of each part is the full contents of the raw file.
 </div>

-For example, if you save the previous request body is saved to a temporary file at `/tmp/files-payload`, you can use it in your POST request to upload the file:
+例如， if you save the previous request body is saved to a temporary file at `/tmp/files-payload`, you can use it in your POST request to upload the file:

 **Request**